meteoblue/python-dataset-sdk/README.md

 result = await client.query(query)
 ```

+## Protobuf format
+Data is transferred using protobuf and defined as [this protobuf structure](./meteoblue_dataset_sdk/Dataset.proto).

+A 10 year hourly data series for 1 location requires `350 kb` using protobuf, compared to `1600 kb` using JSON.
+Additionally the meteoblue Python SDK transfers data using gzip which reduces the size to only `87 kb`.

-More detailed output of the `result` object.
-The output is defined as [this protobuf structure](./meteoblue_dataset_sdk/Dataset.proto).
+More detailed output of the `result` protobuf object:

 ```
 geometries {